subhylahiri/Subhy-Matlab-Basic/Readme.md

 ## See also

 You won't find some files here.
-You can download the following (google for "matlab <package name>"):
+You can download the following (google for "matlab {package name}"):
 * barweb
 * catstruct
 * cm_and_cb_utilities